The 2021 Conference's Pre-Recorded Paper Presentations

 Presenter: Lynn Shibut

 In this study, the authors explored the extent to which observed losses on construction loans were driven by characteristics of the loans, originating banks and local markets.
 They found that risk exposure on construction loan portfolios was influenced not only by the originating bank’s behavior but also by the behavior of other local lenders in the market at the time of origination.
 The authors’ findings support existing regulatory guidance regarding higher capital requirements for construction loans.
-Read the full working paper.
+Read the paper.

 Authors: Authors: Urooj Khan, University of Texas, and Doron Nissim and Jing Wen, Columbia University